meiqua/video_robot_wifi_car/README.md

 # video_robot_wifi_car
+function:
+  get video from IP camera or webcam control wifi car to move find direction when move under vehicles by edge detection stitch images to generate a big picture of vehicle bottom(have not achieved yet)

+based on:
-This is a  program to get video from IP camera or webcam,using opencv3 and qt5
+  opencv3 and qt5

 class mythread myobject TCPclient : run a TCPsocket in a thread to communicate with remote control IP(format IP:port)

+class imageformat :
-class immageformat : convert image format of opencv to Qimage
+  convert image format of opencv to Qimage

-class settingdialog : set IP address of IP camera or webcam and control address
+class settingdialog :
+  set IP address of IP camera or webcam and control address

+class findLines:
+  find direction by edge detection